yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2023/index.md

 Howdy!
 You get correct rendering directly to your face, like it or not.

 {{< single-title-imgs
-    "You drink some tequilas, and then your horse is an adventurer (Red Dead Redemption)" "./rdr.png"
+    "You drink some tequilas, and then Juan decides he is an adventurer (Red Dead Redemption)" "./rdr.png"
     "./juan.png"
     >}}